What are pterygia?

 |Tramadol||50mg||Every 4 hours, maximum 8 tablets every 24 hours|

-If at any stage you cannot contact Dr McKellar urgently, ring Christchurch Public Hospital and ask for ‘The eye doctor on call’.
+If at any stage you cannot contact Dr McKellar urgently, ring Christchurch Public Hospital on (03) 364 0640 and ask for ‘The eye registrar on call’.

 FAQs and Links